JavaScript API reference

 Example:

-You can also modify locale dynamically using setLocale method.
+You can also modify the locale dynamically using the setLocale method.

 mode